Transition from contact to hydrodynamic lubrication over rough surfaces: Lubrication transition

 Figure~\ref{fig9}(a) shows that the asymptotic expression \eqref{eq:friction_hydro-mixed_transition_dl} (black dashed lines) matches the numerical data closely in the vicinity of the minimal friction and over much of the mixed regime.
 Deviations appear for large values of $\bar{h}_\mathrm{rms}/\bar{F}_N$ (beige circles), where the transition occurs at $\lambda \sim 1$ and the hydrodynamic contribution is no longer in the large-indentation limit.
 An interpolation between the two hydrodynamic regimes could improve the prediction (as in Sec.~\ref{subsubsec:general}), but here we focus on the asymptotic case $\bar{h}_\mathrm{rms}/\bar{F}_N \ll 1$ in order to obtain analytic predictions for the minimal friction.

 A common way to characterize the hydrodynamic-to-mixed transition is through the $\Lambda$-ratio of film thickness to roughness.
 It is often assumed that the transition occurs when the film thickness is about three times the roughness scale~\cite{spikes1997mixed}.
-However, experiments show a much wider range, with reported values from $\Lambda \simeq 0.7–11$~\cite{bongaerts2007soft}, $\Lambda \simeq 0.7–1.2$ \cite{petrova2019fluorescence}, $\Lambda \simeq 0.9–2.3$ \cite{sadowski2019friction}, and $\Lambda \simeq 16–2736$ \cite{dong2023transition}.
-These discrepancies motivate further theoretical refinement.
+However, experiments show a much wider range, with reported values from $\Lambda \simeq 0.7–11$~\cite{bongaerts2007soft}, $\Lambda \simeq 0.7–1.2$ \cite{petrova2019fluorescence}, $\Lambda \simeq 0.9–2.3$ \cite{sadowski2019friction}, and $\Lambda \simeq 16–2{,}736$ \cite{dong2023transition}.
+These discrepancies suggest that the transition cannot, in general, be characterized by a universal critical value of $\Lambda$, although roughness-induced contact remains an important transition mechanism in many systems.
 In the present asymptotic regime ($\bar{h}_\mathrm{rms}/\bar{F}_N \ll 1$), the transition lies in the large-deformation hydrodynamic limit, leading us to define

 where $\lambda_\mathrm{min}$ is the value of $\lambda$ at which friction is minimal, defined explicitly by $\left.\frac{\mathrm{d}\mu}{\mathrm{d}\lambda}\right|_{\lambda=\lambda_\mathrm{min}}=0$.
 Differentiating \eqref{eq:friction_hydro-mixed_transition_dl} yields the implicit relation